thenativeweb/defekt/README.md

 const token = validateToken('a token').unwrapOrThrow();

 // If you want to transform the error to add additional information, or to
-// fulfil a more general error type, you can also pass a callback: const token = validateToken('a token').unwrapOrThrow( err => new BroaderError({ message: 'Something went wrong', cause: err }) );
+// fulfill a more general error type, you can also pass a callback: const token = validateToken('a token').unwrapOrThrow( err => new BroaderError({ message: 'Something went wrong', cause: err }) );